jaffreyjoy/hadoop-distsys-assgnt/README.md

 ## Common issues

-- "Library initialization failed - unable to allocate file descriptor table" You can follow the instructions present [here](https://stackoverflow.com/questions/68776387/docker-library-initialization-failed-unable-to-allocate-file-descriptor-tabl)
+- "Library initialization failed - unable to allocate file descriptor table" (often resulting in namenode restarting) You can follow the instructions present [here](https://stackoverflow.com/questions/68776387/docker-library-initialization-failed-unable-to-allocate-file-descriptor-tabl)
 - Resource manager keeps restarting because the namenode is in safemode
   - Exec into the namenode and run `hdfs dfsadmin -safemode leave`